 What is a 75% LTV mortgage

-With a 75% LTV mortgage you can borrow up to 75% of the purchase price of a home.
+With a 75% loan to value (LTV) mortgage you can borrow up to 75% of the purchase price of a home.

-You pay the remaining 25% as a deposit before you start paying your mortgage.
+You pay the other 25% as a deposit before you start paying your mortgage.

 If you’re remortgaging onto a 75% LTV mortgage the 25% could be the equity in your home.